 Typically, you would have to replace the bathtub.
-Bathtub spot repair cannot correct the problem that has resulted with an improperly installed bathtub.
+Bathtub spot repair cannot correct the problem that has resulted from an improperly installed bathtub.

 The Surface Doctors have a solution for this situation.